dev-eunjoo/petstore-data-manage-app/README.md

   }

 **2. Searching the pet using keyword** <br />
-  - display the data which include keyword.
+  - display the datas which include keyword.
 (Keyword is a insensitive string) <br />

 <hr/>